elmerucr/lime/README.md

 ### Assemblers and Compilers

 * [asm6809](https://www.6809.org.uk/asm6809/) - A portable cross assembler targeting the Motorola 6809 and Hitachi 6309 by Ciaran Anscomb.
+* [asmx](http://xi6.com/projects/asmx/) - A multi-CPU macro assembler by Bruce Tomlin for many major 8-bit and 16-bit CPUs, which can assemble code for multiple CPUs in the same source file.
 * [CMOC](https://freshcode.club/projects/cmoc) - CMOC is a 6809-generating cross-compiler for a large subset of the C language by sarrazip.
 * [LWTOOLS](http://www.lwtools.ca) - LWTOOLS is a set of cross-development tools for the Motorola 6809 and Hitachi 6309 microprocessors by Willam 'Lost Wizard' Astle.
 * [vasm](http://sun.hasenbraten.de/vasm/) - A portable and retargetable assembler by Volker Barthelmann.